cncoulter/Transcription-The-Plays-of-Roswitha/Compiled/The Plays of Roswitha.md

 MARY.
 Oh, that I had died three years ago before I came to this!

 ABRAHAM.
-I came here to make love to yon, not to weep with you over your sins.
+I came here to make love to you, not to weep with you over your sins.

 MARY.
 A little thing moved me. and I spoke foolishly.
 It is nothing.